vladivolgin/CODE-Challenge/README.md

 ```

 The complaints table contains the complaint number, the complaint name, description, user ID and the district ID of the district where the user sent the complaint.

+## The next step was to create a table of districts:

 ### Image #3
 ![image](https://user-images.githubusercontent.com/87894035/228016473-fd687aeb-a803-4215-918b-7c4e4217b512.png)

+The district table contains data about the district number, Id city and district name.

+### Code solution:
 ```
  CREATE TABLE City.District(
 	DistrictId int IDENTITY(1, 1) NOT NULL,